Last modified: January 20, 2018

 Example: Enforcing Unique and Foreign Key Constraints

-Consider a database schema for users and orders.
+Below is a schema for users and orders:

 CREATE TABLE users (